-The information held on the register will be minimal but will include brief details of complaints, along with the named lead for the complaint and dates of key progress, learning and outcomes as well as EDI data (see 3.0).
+The information held on the register will include details of the complaint(s), the investigating officer, dates of key progress, action taken in response, outcomes, learning, and EDI data (see 3.0).

 7.0 Data Retention

 We comply with the Data Protection Act 2018 in relation to keeping records of each complaint we receive.
 All records relating to complaints will be kept securely, with access restricted to the names mentioned in section 6.0 above.